 A. Knowledge and understanding:

-• Cope securely with subject-related questions which students raise and know about students’ common misconceptions and mistakes in Drama/performing arts
+• Cope securely with subject-related questions which students raise and know about students’ common misconceptions and mistakes in their specialist subject(s)

 B. Planning and setting expectations: